Rise (instrumental): Background

+"Rise" became a club hit in the United Kingdom under unusual circumstances.
+According to Fred Bronson in The Billboard Book of Number 1 Hits, "British club DJs failed to notice the imported American 12-inch pressings were recorded at 33 rpm, and played 'Rise' at the wrong speed, making it sound much faster than even Randy had intended.
+As the song was instrumental, there were no clues to suggest they were wrong and 'Rise' became a U.K. hit in its speeded-up version."

 "Rise" has been frequently requested as a sample by various artists.
 Randy Alpert declined most of them.
 When he heard the tape of Notorious B.I.G. rapping over "Rise" he was wildly enthusiastic about it and immediately approved the sample.
-He later gave Bel Biv DeVoe permission to sample the song, because he was a fan of the group.
+He later gave Bell Biv DeVoe permission to sample the song, because he was a fan of the group.
 He declined to let The Sopranos use the song during a scene where someone was being beaten.
 Alpert also refused to let Pfizer use "Rise" in a campaign for Viagra which would have relied on the double entendre implied by the song's title.

 In October 2016 the "Rise Remix EP" was released on the Herb Alpert Presents label.
 It has seven selections with six remixes as well as the original track.